How Effective is Video Marketing? ROI, Stats and Rationale

 There’s ample evidence that video marketing is a smart investment.
 For B2B and B2C companies, video content can be utilized on your website, social media, paid search, third-party publishers and other channels to drive awareness and conversions.
 Does the strategy stand up when you dive deeper into video marketing stats?
 Let’s get into the numbers.

 That’s a resounding yes from the statisticians.
 The numbers don’t lie, and video marketing ROI statistics provide a promising look into video’s future.
 How effective is video marketing?
 See for yourself:

-- Incorporating video into your content leads to longer time on page.
+- Incorporating video into your content leads to a longer time on-page.
 This is a great indicator of engagement, which means Google is more likely to rank your page higher in relevant search results.

 - Users prefer video content.
 According to HubSpot’s Global Content Trend Report, 54% of consumers prefer to see video content over any other form of content from businesses.

 - Marketers see the video results.
 HubSpot’s compilation of video marketing stats states that 55% of marketers state that video marketing has an average ROI, and 41% claim it has a high ROI.

 - Need more proof of video’s value?
 Check out more compelling video ROI statistics!